hreflang tag cover - globe with chat bubbles and plants

 What is an hreflang tag?

-The hreflang tag is a piece of HTML code that signals to search engines the language and geographical targeting of a webpage.
+The hreflang tag is an HTML attribute that signals to search engines the language and geographic targeting of a webpage.

-It helps search engines understand which language you use on a specific page, serving the correct language or regional URL in search results.
+It helps search engines understand which language you use on a specific page, so they can serve the correct language or regional URL in search results.

 Example Code